rossta/rossta.github.com/source/blog/2020-01-29-npm-version-constraints-for-rubyists.html.md

 ---
 title: A Guide to NPM Version Constraints for Rubyists
 author: Ross Kaffenberger
-published: false
+published: true
 summary: Mind your carets and tildes
-description: A reference guide to NPM version constraints for dependencies declared in the package.json file of a Rails project from the persepective of a Ruby developer familiar with similar conventions used to specify Ruby dependencies in a Gemfile.
+description: A reference guide to NPM version constraints for dependencies declared in the package.json file of a Rails project from the perspective of a Ruby developer familiar with similar conventions used to specify Ruby dependencies in a Gemfile.
 pull_image: 'blog/stock/lulu-blue-mountain-unsplash.jpg'
 pull_image_caption: Photo by 拴 张 on Unsplash
 series: